medplum/medplum/packages/docs/docs/bots/monitoring-bots.md

 It is possible that on the `Event` tab, there will not be any `AuditEvent` resources stored in the database.
 This is likely because the bot is configured to only write to the logs, which allows for large-scale bot execution.

 To ensure that your bot is writing to your app, you can configure your bot using the `Bot.auditEventDestination` field.
 Setting this field to `resource` will update it so that all events executed by your bot appear in your console.
+For more details see the [Configuring Bot Logging docs](/docs/bots/bots-in-production#configuring-bot-logging).